Updated: 11/18/2019 4 Minutes to Read

 - Login to the cPanel.

-- Find the File Manager in File section of the Cpanel.
-Review our tutorial on using the Code Editor within the File manager if you're looking on information how to use it.
+Find the File Manager in File section of the Cpanel.
+Review our tutorial on how to edit a file within the File manager for more information.

 - Edit the section of the PHP.INI that you wish to change.

 - Click on SAVE CHANGES in the top right hand corner in order to save your modifications or additions to the file.